 For customers who want an active, healthy, and thriving garden in their landscape, incorporating mulch on the surface of the soil around the plants adds in a multitude of benefits.

 Mulch helps regulate soil temperatures, can help prevent erosion in sensitive areas, adds organic matter and it can increase moisture retention.
 There are many different types of mulch to use based on the area you service and the soil chemistry of your customer’s yard.

 Adding in swathes, native species or buffer strips can also help reduce erosion and sedimentation, and as an added bonus, using plants that can attract pollinators can increase biodiversity.

 For areas where prairie grasses thrive, consider utilizing their deep, strong roots and their thick and rough exterior.
-These types of grasses can also increase the soil microbial activity, which in turn can help create a healthier lawn.
+These types of grasses can also increase soil microbial activity, which in turn can help create a healthier lawn.

 Using terracing and retaining walls

 For customers with lawns full of steep slopes, consider adding in small retaining walls or terraces.
-These features help prevent loss of soil resources and erosion, and they also can add a bit of depth and dimension to an otherwise bland landscape.
+These features help prevent the loss of soil resources and erosion, and they also can add a bit of depth and dimension to an otherwise bland landscape.